Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/model.md

 ### Resource
 This desribe which resource the rule applies for.
 Altinn Studio Apps currently support the following resource types in rules.

-- Org - The service owner of the app
+- Org - Unique identifier of the organisation responsible for the app
-- App - The app id
+- App - Application identifier which is unique within an organisation
 - Task - A specific task in the process defined for a app
 - Reportee - A owner of
 - InstanceId

 Some of the resourcetypes is meant to be used in combination.
-As an exemple you can have been given the right for a service for a given reportee
+As an exemple you can have been given the right for an app for a given reportee

 ### Subject
 The subject in a authorization rule identifies who the rules applies for.
 In Altinn Studio the resource can be the following.